Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Database/Device/README.md

 BrowserUserAgent       | `string`                                                     | User agent, provided by the browser Geo                    | [`Geo`](#geo)                                                | Geo-location for the device DoNotTrack             | `boolean`                                                    | Is "do not track" activated in the device's browser?
-DeviceIpv6             | `string`                                                     | The IPv6 address associated with this device
 Ifa                    | `string`                                                     | The ifa/idfa associated with this device
 DeviceType             | `integer`                                                    | Device type as defined by OpenRTB Make                   | `string`                                                     | Device manufacturer, e.g. `"Apple"`